-Sash’s aim as an editor is to ensure that the author’s feelings are portrayed in the best possible light.
+As an editor, Sash aims to ensure that the author’s feelings are portrayed in the best possible light.

-In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea, at Ewha Womans University where she will focus on learning the Korean language.
+In the winter of 2021-22, if COVID allows, Sash will be furthering her education in South Korea at Ewha Womans University, where she will learn the Korean language.

 Reviewer & Future Librarian

 Hi there, Carmen here!

 Currently, I am working toward my Bachelor’s of English from York University.
-With the intention of getting my Masters in Library Sciences (hopefully from the University of Glasgow Strathclyde).
+To get my master’s in Library Sciences (hopefully from the University of Glasgow Strathclyde).

 This website is a new way for me to share that love.
-I can only hope that my reviews will aid me in my career as a librarian and help my fellow readers in finding a book that resonates with them.
+I can only hope that my reviews will aid me in my career as a librarian and help my fellow readers find a book that resonates with them.